ShinyTrinkets/twofold.js/README.md

 Feel free to add your ideas and vote your favorite tags!!

-### Notes
+## 📝 Notes

-* it is tested on Linux and MacOS and "Should just work ™" on Windows, but I haven't tested it.
+* it is tested on Linux and MacOS and "Should just work ™" on Windows, but it's not tested.
 * it is a free & open-source software that comes **without warranty of any kind** that it works "as expected".
-The maintainers are trying really hard to write quality code and tests, but there will be bugs and there are risks to lose your valuable data. **Always make copies and backups, to make sure your data is safe**.
+The maintainers are trying really hard to write quality code and many tests, but there will be small 🐛 bugs, large 🐉 dragons and there are risks to lose your valuable data. **Always make copies and backups, to make sure your data is safe**.

 ### TwoFold vs other templates